 Berries you can find on Blackhead Path include blueberries, partridgeberries and there are even some small patches of bakeapples.

-Photos and stories featuring Blackhead Path:
+More photos and stories on Blackhead Path:

 - Reverse waterfall on Blackhead Path - October 2015